 The Scottish Socialist Party want an independent socialist Scotland, a modern democratic republic.
 And we want it as soon as possible.
 We will work as hard as anyone to deliver a Yes vote for independence but the tactics we employ in relation to this outcome will need to be discussed fully.
 That issue will be on the agenda of our Executive Committee this weekend in Edinburgh which will set out our campaigning priorities to win.

-If you value the diversity of the Yes movement – consider donating to the Scottish Socialist Voice fundraiser.
+If you value the diversity of the Yes movement – consider helping the SSP today.